melissakipp/melissajkipp/_posts/2021-10-04-welcome-to-jekyll.markdown

 title: "Welcome"
 date: 2021-10-04 15:09:12 +0000
 categories: jekyll
+author: Jekyll
+description: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.